Amy Wyatt: 2010–2013

 In September 2015, David informs Amy of Val's death and the funeral date, but Amy believes it would be too big a risk to return to the village.
 She passes her regards to Eric and the family.

-2019–
+2019–2025

 Amy (now played by Natalie Ann Jamieson) is found by Kerry and Jessie Dingle (Sandra Marvin) in Belfast, fighting off a scruffy man.
 Kerry initially thinks she is a prostitute, but a horrified Amy denies it, and says she works at a women's shelter, and the man she fought off was one of the women's husbands.
 When Kerry tells her that Kyle is living with Cain, Amy is horrified, but when Kerry begs her to come back to the village, she says she can't and flees.
 However, the next day, she leaves Ireland and secretly returns to Emmerdale, surprising her mother.
 Amy tells Kerry she will fight for Kyle.

+Amy's storylines since her return see her re-enter Kyle's life and form a reasonably amicable co-parenting situation with Cain.
+Amy begins dating Nate Robinson (Jurell Carter) in 2019, however he breaks her heart by having an affair with Moira Barton, which leads to the reveal that Nate is Cain's biological son.
+Amy and Kerry later break into Jai Sharma (Chris Bisson)'s sweet factory, starting an accidental fire which ultimately kills Vanessa Woodfield (Michelle Hardwick) and Tracy Shankley (Amy Walsh)'s father, Frank.
+Amy and Kerry struggle to live with their guilt, but after eventually confessing to the sisters who agree to let it be for the sake of Amy's son, Amy begins to rebuild her life.

+Amy later begins dating, and eventually marries in 2024, Moira's son Matty Barton (Ash Palmasciano).
+Amy is incredibly supportive of Matty's struggles with his transgender identity and when Matty is held on remand for assaulting Samson Dingle's friend, Amy stands by him.
+Heading into 2025, Matty and Amy make plans to adopt a child and grow their family.